Frequently Asked Questions About the GRE® revised General Test

 - My native language is not English.
 How does the GRE Program recommend that departments interpret my Analytical Writing score?

 If your native language is not English and you do not understand the task posed to you, your performance on all three sections of the GRE revised General Test will be affected.
-The GRE Program advises score users to consider a variety of pieces of information about applicants whose native language is not English, including TOEFL scores, to determine whether these students would be able to meet the department's requirements.
+The GRE Program advises graduate and business programs that use GRE scores to consider a variety of pieces of information about applicants whose native language is not English, including TOEFL scores, to determine whether these students would be able to meet the department's requirements.

 - Are examinees that use alternative ways of developing an argument scored fairly?